Far pointer: In 16-bit x86

 For example, in an Intel 8086, as well as in later processors running 16-bit code, a far pointer has two parts: a 16-bit segment value, and a 16-bit offset value.
 A linear address is obtained by shifting the binary segment value four times to the left, and then adding the offset value.
-Hence the effective address is 20 bits (actually 21-bit, which led to the address wraparound and the Gate A20).
+Hence the effective address is 21 bits.
 There can be up to 4096 different segment-offset address pairs pointing to one physical address.
-To compare two far pointers, they must first be converted (normalized) to their 20-bit linear representation.
+To compare two far pointers, they must first be normalized to a form with only one representation address.
+Such a normalized form may be one that minimizes the segment (maximizing the offset), minimizes the offset (maximizing the segment), or converts the 2-part segmented address to a (20-bit) linear representation.
+One commonly used normalized form minimizes the offset part of the address to a value less than 16 (10 hex): such a normalization can be computed simply by taking the low-order 4 bits of the unnormalized offset as the new offset, and adding to the unnormalized segment the unnormalized offset shifted right by 4 bits.